-For questions or concerns, email the Benefits department at benefits@escco.org.
+For questions or concerns, email Kim Kelso at kimberly.kelso@escco.org.

-In an emergency, seek medical treatment immediately.
-If an employee sustains a work-related injury while he/she is under the influence of alcohol or a controlled substance not prescribed by his/her physician, he/she may be disqualified for compensation and benefits under the Workers' Compensation Act.
-If the employee test positive or refuses to submit to a test for alcohol and/or other drugs after sustaining a workplace injury, the employee may dispute or prove untrue the presumption or belief that alcohol and/or other drugs are the proximate cause of the injury (i.e., rebuttable presumption).
+The first report of injury must be sent to benefits@escco.org or faxed to 614.445.3772 within 24 hours of the accident or injury.
+In an emergency, seek immediate medical attention.
+The physician is required to call the MCO within 24 hours of treatment to report the injury.
+If an employee sustains a workplace injury while s/he is under the influence of alcohol or a controlled substance not prescribed by his/her physician, s/he may be disqualified for compensation and benefits under the Workers' Compensation Act.
+If the employee tests positive or refuses to submit to a test for alcohol and/or other drugs after sustaining a workplace injury, the employee may dispute or prove untrue the presumption or belief that alcohol and/or other drugs are the proximate cause of the injury (i.e., rebuttable presumption).